Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 MPI_ is a standard interface for parallel computing, implemented in libraries such as MPICH_ and used at extreme scales.
-MPI potentially allows libEnsemble's manager and workers to be distributed over multiple nodes and works in some circumstances where Python's multiprocessing does not.
+MPI potentially allows libEnsemble's processes to be distributed over multiple nodes and works in some circumstances where Python's multiprocessing does not.
 In this section, we'll explore modifying the above code to use MPI instead of multiprocessing.